thewatermethod/thewatermethod.com/posts/porting-cursed-blood.md

 <div class="ose-class-feature">
 <h3>Hunter's Code</h3>
-<p>Hunter's Code is a pictographic language that only the twelve members of the Order understand fully.</p>
+<p>Hunter's Code is a pictographic language that only the twelve members of the Order fully understand.</p>
 </div>

 <div class="ose-class-feature">